Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 - add button/buttons for setting the timer
 - Add modal window (form) for timer editing
 - Add modal window after time will reach 0
-- when you add timer it should be clean without data
+-V when you add timer it should be clean without data
 - test how it works and refactor your code

 Version 1.4